 If FTR cost less the FTR Historical Value, plus any applicable increase related to portfolio diversification as described in section C.6 below, results in a value that is less than ten cents (10¢) per MWh, the FTR Credit Requirement shall be increased to ten cents (10¢) per MWh.
 When calculating the portfolio MWh for this comparison, for cleared “Sell” FTRs, the MWh shall be subtracted from the portfolio total; prior to clearing, the MWh for “Sell” FTRs shall not be included in the portfolio total.
 FTR Credit Requirements shall be further adjusted by ARR credits available and by an amount based on portfolio diversification, if applicable.
 The requirement will be based on individual monthly exposures which are then used to derive a total requirement.

 The FTR Credit Requirement shall be calculated by first adding for each month the FTR Monthly Credit Requirement Contribution for each submitted, accepted, and cleared FTR and then subtracting the prorated value of any ARRs held by the Market Participant for that month.
-The resulting twelve monthly subtotals represent the expected value of net payments between PJMSettlement and the Market Participant for FTR activity each month during the Planning Period.
-Subject to later adjustment by an amount based on portfolio diversification, if applicable, and subject to later adjustment for auction prices, the FTR Credit Requirement shall be the sum of the individual positive monthly subtotals, representing months in which net payments to PJMSettlement are expected.
+The resulting twelve monthly subtotals represent the expected value of net payments between PJM and the Market Participant for FTR activity each month during the Planning Period.
+Subject to later adjustment by an amount based on portfolio diversification, if applicable, and subject to later adjustment for auction prices, the FTR Credit Requirement shall be the sum of the individual positive monthly subtotals, representing months in which net payments to PJM are expected.

+At any time PJM has reasonable grounds to believe that an FTR Participant represents an unreasonable credit risk to the PJM FTR market, to PJM Markets taken as a whole, or to PJM Members, including but not limited to PJM identifying a risk that an FTR Participant’s activities or positions in the FTR markets have or are reasonably expected to result in, unsecured exposure in relation to the amount of Collateral posted for such FTR Participant, PJM may immediately notify such Participant of a Credit Breach and proceed to implement the authorities in section II.E.2.

-3. Rejection of FTR Bids.
+3. Rejection of FTR Bids

-Bids submitted into an auction will be rejected if the Market Participant’s FTR Credit Requirement including such submitted bids would exceed the Market Participant’s FTR Credit Limit, or if the Market Participant fails to establish additional credit as required pursuant to provisions related to portfolio diversification and mark-to-auction.
+Bids submitted into an auction will be rejected if the Market Participant’s FTR Credit Requirement including such submitted bids would exceed the Market Participant’s FTR Credit Limit, or if the Market Participant fails to establish additional credit and provide additional Collateral as required pursuant to provisions related to portfolio diversification and mark-to-auction.

-4. FTR Credit Collateral Returns.
+4. FTR Credit Collateral Returns

-A Market Participant may request from PJMSettlement the return of any Collateral no longer required for the FTR auctions.
-PJMSettlement is permitted to limit the frequency of such requested Collateral returns, provided that Collateral returns shall be made by PJMSettlement at least once per calendar quarter, if requested by a Market Participant.
+A Market Participant may request from PJM the return of any Collateral no longer required for the FTR markets.
+PJM is permitted to limit the frequency of such requested Collateral returns, provided that Collateral returns shall be made by PJM at least once per calendar quarter, if requested by a Market Participant.

 5. Credit Responsibility for Bilateral Transfers of FTRs.

-PJMSettlement may require that credit responsibility associated with an FTR bilaterally transferred to a new Market Participant remain with the original party (which for these purposes, means the party bearing credit responsibility for the FTR immediately prior to bilateral transfer) unless and until the receiving party independently establishes, consistent with this Attachment Q, sufficient credit with PJMSettlement and agrees through confirmation of the bilateral transfer in PJM’s FTR reporting tool that it will meet in full the credit requirements associated with the transferred FTR.
+PJM may require that credit responsibility associated with an FTR bilaterally transferred to a new Market Participant remain with the original party (which for these purposes, means the party bearing credit responsibility for the FTR immediately prior to bilateral transfer) unless and until the receiving party independently establishes, consistent with this Attachment Q, sufficient credit with PJM and agrees through confirmation of the bilateral transfer in PJM’s FTR reporting tool that it will meet in full the credit requirements associated with the transferred FTR.

 6. Portfolio Diversification.